fatima898/FATRAK25527_FTO2506_GroupB_Fatima-Rakiep_JSL05/README.md

 ## Expected Outcome

 A fully functional task management system where tasks are dynamically loaded from **local storage**, tasks can be **added through a modal**, and the application **remains consistent** after refreshing the page.
 The code will be modular, well-documented, and easy to maintain, following best practices for JavaScript development.

+# 🚀 Task Management System

+A fully functional task management web application that allows users to organise their daily tasks.
+Tasks are persisted in local storage, so that they remain available even after refreshing the page.
+The application offers an interface where users can add, update and view tasks in different catergories (todo, doing and done.)

+## ✅ Project Desripction

+- add tasks to the board through modal interface.
+- organise tasks into 3 different catergories.
+- persist tasks in loacl storage so that tasks are not lost after refreshing the page.

+## ⚙️ Technologies Used

+- HTML for building structure and content.
+- CSS for styling the application.
+- JavaScript for task logic, localStorage interaction and UI behaviour (modularised into sperate files for better maintainability.)
+- Local Storage API for persisting tasks across page reloads.

+## 🖼️ Features

+- Persist Task Storage: tasks are stored in localStorage, making them persist across page refreshering the apllication.
+- Task Catergories: tasks can be organised into todo, doing and done columns.
+- Add Tasks Modal: users can add tasks through a modal with input fields for/with title, description and status.
+-Dynamic Task Rendering: tasks are dynamically rendered based on their status.
+- Data Validation: ensures that users are provided valid data before submitting a task.

+## 🛠️ Setup Instructions

+**Prerequisites**
+- Modern web browser (eg. Chrome, Firefox)

+**Istallation Steps**
+1. Clone the repository.
+2. Navigate to the project directory.
+3. Open the index.html file in your browser (double-click the index.html file)

+## 🎨 Usage

+1. Adding a Task
+- Click on the `Add New Task` button in the top right corner.
+- Fill in the task title, description and select a status from the dropdown.
+- Press `Save` purple button to add the task to the board.

+2. View Tasks By Status
+- Tasks automatically catergorised into 3 columns (todo, doin and done.)

+## 💻 Interaction

+1. **Clicking the `Add New Tasks` Button**
+When you click on the `Add New Tasks` button, a modal is suppose to pop up, aloowing you to enter the task details.
+Once saved/submitted, the task will appear on the board based on its selected status.

+2. **Task Catergories**
+The tasks will be catergorised into 3 columns based on their status (todo, doing and done.)

+3. **Modifying Tasks**
+Users can interact with tasks in each catergory/column by clicking on them and modifying by means of editing or deleting tasks.

+## NOTES

+having trouble with the modal actually becoming visible/opening when the `Add New Tasks` button is pressed.